aws-samples/aws-iot-iridium-satellite/imt-getting-started/README.md

 # Customer responsibility

-After you deploy this solution, confirm that your resources and services are updated and configured—including any required patches—to meet your security and other needs.
+After you deploy this guide, confirm that your resources and services are updated and configured—including any required patches—to meet your security and other needs.
 For more information, refer to the [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model).

 ## Feedback